Mayorwise001/Mayorwise001/README.md

 - 🌱 I’m currently learning Software Engineering with ALX Africa
 - 💞️ I’m looking to collaborate on projects that will be delivered on ALX
 - 📫 How to reach me ...via Whatsapp 08130274215, via mail tomosorijosephmayowa@gmail.com
+- You can also connect with me on Linkedin https://www.linkedin.com/in/mayowa-tomosori-9537b2195

 <!---
 Mayorwise001/Mayorwise001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.